arnavt78/bubbleos/README.md

 Creates a directory in the specified location, with the name given.
 If the directory already exists, the user will be prompted to confirm they want to delete the directory so that it can be replaced with the new directory.

-Note that the directory is empty by default and does not have any attributes.
+By default, the directory does not have any attributes and is empty.

 ### `mkfile`

 Creates a file in the specified location, with the name given.
-If the file already exists, the user will be prompted to confirm they want to delete the file so that it can be replaced with the new file.
+If the file already exists, the user will be prompted to confirm they want to delete the file so that it can be replaced with a new file.

 When creating a file, the user will be prompted to enter the file contents in a basic file editor.
 When pressing Enter, a new prompt will appear for the next line.
-To edit a previous line, enter `!EDIT` by itself on a newline, and specify the line that should be edited.
+To edit a previous line, enter `!EDIT` by itself on a new line, and specify the line that should be edited.
 A prompt will appear to edit that specific line.
 Enter `!SAVE` once the file contents have been entered, which will save the file with the text contents.
 Enter `!CANCEL` to discard the file contents and abort the file creation.

 To create a file with no contents, enter `!SAVE` on the first prompt.

-The file does not have any attributes by default.
+By default, the file does not have any attributes.

 ### `ping`